parichard/malachor-ruins/README.md

 - Sound design and sound fixes.
 I struggle to understand how sounds work in swbf2, and could not do it myself.
 Anyways I was thinking a custom music could be cool, and it would also be great to fix the missing wind for gcw and the lightsabers sounds (while making sure the footsteps are working too).
 - I have also been made aware of some performance issues on older devices.
 This is (I believe) because the map is poorly optimised with no lowrez textures, shadows and mshs.

-Feel free to submit an issue if you have other ideas.
+Feel free to submit issues in the issues tab if you have other ideas.